Environmentally Critical Areas Exemptions

 How Long Does It Take?

-We try to finish the review of your ECA exemption application within 1 to 2 weeks.
+We try to finish the review of your ECA exemption application within 2 weeks.

 Steps to Get an Exemption